Vector Network Coding Based on Subspace Codes Outperforms Scalar Linear Network Coding: Analyzing Generalized Combination Networks with Vector Solutions

 \item if $h-\ell \leq \ell$ and $\epsilon \neq 0$, then $r = q^{(\ell t)(\epsilon t+1)}$ and $q_s = q^{\epsilon t^2 /(\epsilon +1) + o(t)}$.

 \item if $h-\ell \geq \ell$ and $2\ell -h+\epsilon=0$, then $r = q^{(h-\ell )t}$ and $q_s = q^t$.

-\item if $h-\ell \geq \ell$ and $2\ell -h+\epsilon \neq 0$, then $r = {(h - \ell )t(2 \ell t -ht+ \epsilon t +1)}$ and $q_s = q^{(2\ell -h +\epsilon)t^2/(2\ell-h+\epsilon+1) + o(t)}$. \end{enumerate} \end{theorem}
+\item if $h-\ell \geq \ell$ and $2\ell -h+\epsilon \neq 0$, then $r = q^{(h - \ell )t(2 \ell t -ht+ \epsilon t +1)}$ and $q_s = q^{(2\ell -h +\epsilon)t^2/(2\ell-h+\epsilon+1) + o(t)}$. \end{enumerate} \end{theorem}

-To obtain the largest possible gap in the alphabet size between the vector solution and the optimal scalar linear solution using our methods we have to optimize the order in the cases given in Theorem~\ref{thm:scalar-sol-gen-network}, which do not depend only on $t$.
+To obtain the largest possible gap between $q_v$ and $q_s$ using our methods, we have to optimize the order in the cases given in Theorem~\ref{thm:scalar-sol-gen-network}, which do not depend only on $t$, i.e., case~2 and case~4.